 - 1. Position unit on rear cover with the stand facing you. - Tilt up the front bezel and remove four screws along the bottom.
-The longer screw is the second screw from the right.
-It's to the left of the ambient light sensor.
 Warning: The ambient light sensor is located in the second hole from the right.
 Don't mistake the ambient light sensor for a screw.
 Sticking a screwdriver or other sharp object in the ambient light sensor could damage the computer.